vmware-tanzu/tanzu-cli/hack/apt/README.md

 Executing the `hack/apt/build_package.sh` script will build the Debian packages under `hack/apt/_output`.
 The `hack/apt/build_package.sh` script is meant to be run on a Linux machine that has `apt` installed.
 This can be done in docker.

+Then the `hack/apt/build_package_repo.sh` needs to be executed to build the Debian repository containing the packages.

-To facilitate this operation, the new `apt-package` Makefile target has been added; this Makefile target will first start a docker container and then run the `hack/apt/build_package.sh` script.
+To facilitate this operation, the `apt-package` Makefile target can be used;
+this Makefile target will first start a docker container and then run the `hack/apt/build_package*.sh` scripts.

+### Pre-requisite

+`make cross-build` should be run first to build the `tanzu` binary for linux in the location expected by the scripts.
+To save time, the shorter `make build-cli-linux-amd64` target can be used.

 ```bash
 cd tanzu-cli